HumanSignal/label-studio/docs/source/blog/webhook-blog.md

     --output text \
     --query 'Policy.Arn')
 ```

-Attach the policy to the role that runs the AWS Lambda function.
+6. Attach the policy to the role that runs the AWS Lambda function.
 From the command line, run the following:
 ```bash
 aws iam attach-role-policy --role-name LsCustomWebhook --policy-arn $POLICY_ARN
 ```

+Now that you've set up a user role with the proper permissions, set up the Lambda function itself.

 ### Set up the Lambda function

-After setting up the IAM role with the necessary permission policies, create and set up the Lambda function.

-This Lambda function is written in Python and counts the number of annotations created in Label Studio, based on the ANNOTATION_CREATED webhook event payload sent from Label Studio.
-After a "ready to train" checkpoint of 16 annotations is reached, the Lambda function invokes the Amazon SageMaker pipeline and starts the training process.
+This Python Lambda function counts the number of annotations created in Label Studio, based on the `ANNOTATION_CREATED` webhook event payload sent from Label Studio.
+After the number of completed annotations reaches a "ready to train" checkpoint of 16 annotations, the Lambda function invokes the Amazon SageMaker pipeline and starts the training process.

 16 annotations is the minimum number of annotations for ResNet50 model training, but if your dataset is larger than the one used in this example, you might want to update the function to use a greater number of annotations, such as 50 or 100.
-The number of annotations that you might want to specify for initial training would also be different than this use case, wherein we're retraining a pre-trained model to focus on a specific bird use case.
+In some cases, the number of annotations that you want to specify for initial training might be different than in this use case.
+Because this example is retraining a pre-trained model to focus on a specific use case of bird recognition, a smaller number of annotations is okay to start.

-Copy and save the following Python code as `LsCustomWebhook.py`:
+1. Copy and save the following Python code as `LsCustomWebhook.py`:
 ```python
 import json
 import boto3